 A tremendous opportunity took me then to the Vineland Research and Innovation Centre where I created a sensory and consumer insights function.
 I continued there my research on wine, specifically on how external cues could influence wine purchase.

 In 2013, I moved back to the US to work for the world largest beverage producer in Atlanta, GA.
-While these beverages non-alcoholic, I have again applied my expertise in descriptive analysis to train sensory panelists and conducted research I would not be able to conduct in the wine industry.
+While these beverages are non-alcoholic, I have again applied my expertise in descriptive analysis to train sensory panelists and conducted research I would not be able to conduct in the wine industry.